For further information and pricing, please get in touch with us.

 Cluster Analysis with Hiden Analytical

 Hiden Analytical develops and supplies the instruments for a new era of cluster analysis and implementation of nanoscale particles.
-The EPIC 1000 series boasts a mass range of up to 5000 atomic mass units (AMU) to assist with gas-phase cluster studies, while a range of distinct sampling inlets is available upon request.
+With our 20 mm Tri-Filter quadrupole and 400 kHz RF head we achieve a mass range of up to 4,000 amu and with our 9 mm Tri-Filter a mass range of up to 20,000 amu.

 Browse our product literature and related products list to learn about the specific cluster analysis applications of our instrumentation.
 Or, simply contact a member of the Hiden Analytical team if you have any questions.